purple-dot/purple-dot-react/README.md

 ```

-### Showing a Purple Dot Checkout Iframe to the Cart Page
+### Showing the Purple Dot Checkout Iframe to the Cart Page

 Add the following code to your cart page and pass the current state of the cart
 to `usePurpleDotCheckout`.
-If pre-order items are detected in the cart.
-Purple Dot's combined checkout iframe will be displayed over the contents of the cart page.
+If pre-order items are detected in the cart then Purple Dot's checkout iframe will be displayed over the contents of the cart page.

 ```jsx